cohedx7/sign-up-form/README.md

 It seems ok for the most part.
 Added button change color on hover and input fields' boxes change to red color on focus.

 I guess it's pretty much done at this point.
 I might need to refine some things-elements, but yea I'm pretty satisfied with how this turned out.

+---

+13/05/2022

+I edited a few things to give the final touch and re-organized my CSS file so it's easier to read.

+It seems ok to me.
+It's probably not perfect but good enough.